It is essential that we continue to manage COVID-19 in our workplaces.

 If I have to work from home, will I get reimbursed for the cost of data and phone usage?

-Members are provided ICT equipment (including mobile devices) by DPS as office resources.
-Additional ICT equipment and services can be provided by DPS with costs met from members’ annual budget for office expenses.
+Parliamentarians are provided ICT equipment (including mobile devices) by DPS as office resources.
+Additional ICT equipment and services can be provided by DPS with costs met from parliamentarians’ annual budget for office expenses.
 The cost of software, including cloud-based services and storage, can also be met as an office expense.

 To be eligible:

-- You must be a current MOP(S) employee
+- You must be a current MOP(S) Act employee

-- You mustn’t have received reimbursement or compensation through other means
+- You mustn’t have received, or be intending to receive, reimbursement or compensation through other means

-- You must have incurred additional costs that you would not have otherwise incurred, e.g. additional mobile data costs beyond the allocation under your mobile plan
+- You must have incurred additional costs (which are able to be quantified) that you would not have otherwise incurred, e.g. additional mobile data costs beyond the allocation under your mobile plan

 - The additional costs must represent value for money, e.g. you sought to minimise costs by purchasing an additional block of data, rather than paying for individual gigabytes